Information for New Students | Episcopal High School

 Preseason Athletics

-Fall varsity athletic teams will return to campus prior to September 1 to begin preseason training.
-Attendance at "Early Return" is intended for varsity-level athletes, and by invitation only.
+Fall varsity athletic teams will return to campus in August to begin preseason training.
+Attendance at "Early Return" is intended for varsity-level athletes and is by invitation only.
 Varsity team coaches at EHS are charged with the responsibility of contacting new students to determine who may be a good fit for Early Return.
-This communication will usually occur by e-mail or a phone call.
+This communication will usually occur by e-mail or phone call.
 Once coaches have made these determinations, the Athletics Department will issue formal invitations to incoming students via email.
-If a student is not directly contacted by a coach by May 27, but is interested in attending Early Return training, the student should contact Director of Athletics Jen Fitzpatrick.
-All students invited to Fall Early Return are expected to confirm their plans via a google form sent directly from the Athletics Department no later than June 7, 2024.
+If a student is not directly contacted by a coach by May 25, but is interested in attending Early Return training, the student should contact Director of Athletics Jen Fitzpatrick.
+All students invited to Fall Early Return are expected to confirm their plans via a google form sent directly from the Athletics Department no later than June 5, 2026.

 Below are the early return dates for varsity athletic teams: